pietkuip/travel/_posts/2023-10-02-Fontaine-de-Vaucluse.md

 ---
 layout: post
 title:  "Fontaine de Vaucluse"
 description: When I looked in old photo albums, I saw that I had been here in 1987.
+This is where the Sorgue starts.
+It is a karst spring, the water comes straight out of the mountain.
 date:   2023-10-02 10:51:47 +0530
 categories: jekyll update
 img: Fontaine-de-Vaucluse-bridge.jpg